Kanin/PyPixel/README.md

 Installation
 ============

-Download the tarball here: https://github.com/destruc7i0n/PyPixel/archive/1.1.1.tar.gz
+Download the zip here: https://github.com/destruc7i0n/PyPixel/archive/master.zip

 If you're using Mac or Linux:

-Using your terminal, go to the folder that contains the tarball.
-Then run these:
+Download the source zip, and unpack it.
+From the folder created, run this command:
 ```
-tar PyPixel-1.0.tar.gz
-cd PyPixel-1.0
 sudo python setup.py install
 ```
 Enter your password and you're good to go.